-The family support team is funded by the Ministry of Community and Social Services, as well as the Ministry of Children and Youth Services, to provide supports to children with physical and developmental disabilities, adults with developmental disabilities, and their families.
+The family support team is funded by the Ministry of Children, Community and Social Services to provide supports to children with physical and developmental disabilities, adults with developmental disabilities, and their families.

 Facilitators work in partnership with families exploring opportunities to increase meaningful community participation, develop social networks, plan and support a home of one’s own, and deepen personal relationships for their son or daughter.
 This planning can include all aspects of life, including the need for families to take short breaks (“respite”) from each other.
 Facilitators work with families in planning and bringing about lifestyle and support that best suit the individual and family.

 The family support team hosts a variety of workshops which focus on all aspects of a good and meaningful life for people, and we promote and encourage the participation of families at these events.
 There are usually no fees for these events.

 After the creation of Developmental Services Ontario, there has been a shift as to how some services are offered to those with developmental disabilities and their families.

 - Children and those under 18 years of age are welcome to connect with a facilitator here and receive support and planning.